Chia-Codes/muziqmatrix/README.md

 **Unfixed**: After site has been interacted with, clicking on genre but classical shows carousel starting with the last card.

+#### Issue #3: Image on Card 3 carousel

+**Unfixed**: The image third carousel card sits to the left of its container and does reach the same width as the others.

 ## Deployment

 ### Version Control